JoshuaLim007/InGameConsole/README.md

 ## Installation:

-Copy paste
+Copy this git URL:
 >https://github.com/JoshuaLim007/InGameConsole

-in Unity's UPM "Add package from git URL".
+and paste it into Unity's UPM "Add package from git URL".

 **OR**